 In this article, our Las Vegas traffic ticket attorneys will discuss:

-- 1. Can I stop, stand, or park my car on a highway in Las Vegas, NV?
+- 1. Can I stop, stand, or park my car on a highway in Nevada?

-- 3. What are the penalties for “highway stopping or parking” in Las Vegas, NV?
+- 3. What are the penalties for “highway stopping or parking” in Las Vegas, Nevada?